fugu-chop/launch_school/ls95_orientation/cli.md

 ### $PATH
 `PATH` is a variable that provides context for the CLI to run commands like `cd` and `echo`, without having the user specify where those commands exist on the file system.

-When we type in a word into the command line that doesn't start with `/`, `~` or `.` (since those are partsh to files or directories), the command line will search directories listed in the PATH environmental variable.
+When we type in a word into the command line that doesn't start with `/`, `~` or `.` (since those are paths to files or directories), the command line will search directories listed in the PATH environmental variable.

 We are able to add directories to the `PATH` variable through the `~/.zshrc` file like:
 `export PATH="/directory/to/executable:$PATH"`